boto/botoflow/doc/source/setting_up_dev_env.rst

 ---------------------

-After you have set up the development environment, you can start developing workflows with the AWS Flow Framework in Python.
+After you have set up the development environment, you can start developing workflows with the botoflow.
 The typical steps involved in developing a workflow are as follows:

 #.
 Define activity and workflow contracts.
 First, analyze your application